Sandra Guess trial is set to move forward

 Back in February, David Guess was removed from the Paducah city commission for sending a racist text to another city employee.

-Today at her pre-trial conference her trial was set to begin on February 14th 2024.
-Today's focus in court was a motion filed by Guess's attorney Jeremy Ian Smith.
+Wednesday at her pre-trial conference, the trial was set for February 14, 2024.
+The focus in court was a motion filed by Guess' attorney Jeremy Ian Smith.
 It argues the Theft of Identity statute in Kentucky does not define the meaning of political benefit.

-"When this goes to trial, jury instruction what are we going to do?
-I mean define political benefit their going to have a different idea than me, I'm going to have a different idea your going to have a different idea and there's nothing to guide us on what the actual definition is," he said.
+"When this goes to trial, jury instruction, what are we going to do?
+I mean define political benefit they're going to have a different idea than me, I'm going to have a different idea, you're going to have a different idea and there's nothing to guide us on what the actual definition is," he said.

 "Reasonable doubt is of course the most famous example we are expressively not allowed to define it," said the prosecution.

-"We will have to wrangle with what we are going to use as the jury instruction but I don't think that the statute itself using the term political benefit is so unknowable that it will render the statute as unconstitutional," said Roark.
+"We will have to wrangle with what we are going to use as the jury instruction but I don't think that the statute itself using the term political benefit is so unknowable that it will render the statute as unconstitutional," Roark said.

 As we look ahead to the trial, prosecutors say they are looking at a possible 15 to 30 witnesses.
 Local 6 approached Guess and her team for comment and they declined.